The Break-Even Point: When to Ditch Off-the-Shelf Software for Custom Code

 3. You Pay for 100% but Use 20%

-This is the most common complaint we hear.
-You are paying for a massive enterprise platform with thousands of features, but your team only uses the contact list and the calendar.
-You are effectively subsidizing features for other companies while your specific needs go unmet.
+This is the complaint we hear most.
+You bought a giant enterprise platform with thousands of features, and your team touches the contact list and the calendar.
+You’re subsidizing features for other companies while your own needs go unmet.

 The Cost of Custom: What to Expect in 2026

-Need a more specific number?
-We built a calculator to help you get a ballpark figure in under two minutes. 👉 Try our Free Software Estimate Tool
+Need a specific number for a fixed-price project?
+We built a calculator that gets you a ballpark in under two minutes.
+Try our free software estimate tool.

 The “Build vs. Buy” Break-Even Point

-Mathematically, the switch usually makes sense when your annual SaaS subscription costs + the cost of manual labor (wasted time) exceeds 30% of the cost of a custom build.
+Here’s the rough math.
+The switch makes sense once your annual SaaS spend, plus the cost of your manual workarounds, passes 30% of the cost of a custom build.

 Is It Time for You?

-If you are curious about what a custom solution might look like for your specific hurdles, check out our pricing philosophy or use the estimator below.
+Curious what a custom solution might look like for your specific hurdles?
+Start with our pricing philosophy, or run the estimator.

 Related Topics